 Suicide

 You are critical part of a vast fabric of family, friends and friends of friends.
 Without you, this fabric will be greatly damaged.
 Life is worth living.
-Call the National Suicide Prevention Lifeline at 1-800-273-8255.
+To reach the National Suicide Prevention Lifeline, chat, text or dial 988, or you can still make a regular toll-free phone call to 1-800-273-8255.
+They want to help you right now.
 They know your pain.
 They want to hear your story.
-They want to help you right now.

 Thank you for what you are doing.
 We lost our 20 year old son to suicide on Dec.
 20, 2010.
 He had no diagnosed problem, but now we believe he may have had some form of depression.
 We have started a website to help parents.
 I hope you will look at it and consider posting it as a resource.